Netherlands: World wars and beyond (1890–present)

 The Netherlands remained neutral during World War I, in part because the import of goods through the Netherlands proved essential to German survival until the blockade by the British Royal Navy in 1916.
 That changed in World War II, when Germany invaded the Netherlands on 10 May 1940.
 The Rotterdam Blitz forced most of the Dutch army to surrender.
 During the occupation, over 100,000 Dutch Jews were transported to Nazi extermination camps; only a few survived.
 Dutch workers were conscripted for forced labour in Germany, civilians who resisted were killed in reprisal for attacks on German soldiers, and the countryside was plundered for food.
 Although there were thousands of Dutch who risked their lives by hiding Jews from the Germans, over 20,000 Dutch fascists joined the Waffen SS.
 Political collaborators were members of the fascist NSB, the only legal political party in the occupied Netherlands.
 On 8 December 1941, the Dutch government-in-exile in London declared war on Japan, but could not prevent the Japanese occupation of the Dutch East Indies.
+More than 20,000 people died from starvation during the Dutch famine of 1944–1945.
 In 1944–45, the First Canadian Army liberated much of the Netherlands.
 Soon after VE Day, the Dutch fought a colonial war against the new Republic of Indonesia.

 Decolonisation

 In 1954, the Charter for the Kingdom of the Netherlands reformed the political structure as a result of international pressure to carry out decolonisation.
-The Dutch colonies of Surinam and Curaçao and Dependencies became constituent countries within the Kingdom, on the basis of an equal partnership with the European territories.
+The Dutch colonies of Surinam and Curaçao and Dependencies became constituent countries within the Kingdom.
 Indonesia had declared its independence in August 1945.
 Suriname followed in 1975.
 The Netherlands was one of the founding members of Benelux and NATO.
-In the 1950s, the Netherlands became one of the six founding countries of the European Communities, following the 1952 establishment of the European Coal and Steel Community, and subsequent 1958 creations of the European Economic Community and European Atomic Energy Community.
+In the 1950s, the Netherlands became one of the six founding countries of the European Communities, after the 1952 establishment of the European Coal and Steel Community, and subsequent 1958 creations of the European Economic Community and European Atomic Energy Community.
 In 1993, the former two were incorporated into the European Union.

 Government-encouraged emigration efforts to reduce population density prompted some 500,000 Dutch to leave the country after the war.
 The 1960s and 1970s were a time of great social and cultural change, such as rapid de-pillarisation.
 Students and other youth rejected traditional mores and pushed for change in matters such as women's rights, sexuality, disarmament and environmental issues.
-In 2002 the euro was introduced as fiat money, and in 2010 the Netherlands Antilles was dissolved.
-Referenda were held on each island.
-As a result, Bonaire, Sint Eustatius and Saba (the BES islands) were incorporated as special municipalities upon the dissolution of the Netherlands Antilles.
+In 2002, the euro banknotes and coins entered circulation.
+In 2010, the Netherlands Antilles was dissolved after referendums on each island.
+Subsequently, Bonaire, Sint Eustatius and Saba (the BES islands) were incorporated as special municipalities.
 The special municipalities are collectively known as the Caribbean Netherlands.